rdkcentral/firebolt-certification-app/README.md

   - Steps to convert into `html report`
     1. Move the `json report` to root folder
     2. Run the command `yarn marge filename.json -f report -o /destination_path`
-    3. Check the `html report` on the destination path.
+    3. Check the `html report` on the destination path

 ## Supported Report Parameters